How to use arbitrary measuring devices to perform almost perfect measurements: Conclusions

 \section{Conclusions}

 In this paper we have considered the problem of using one measurement to implement another.
 In particular, we have been interested in the situation where the available measurement is used multiple times, a type of implementation (or simulation) which has received limited attention to date.
 Surprisingly we have shown that a sufficient number of uses of any measurement allows for the implementation of any other measurement, with error dropping off exponentially fast in the number of measurement uses.
 As a concise summary, this shows that all measurement are asymptotically equivalent to each other.
-In order to show this general result, we demonstrated two key sub-routines, which are interesting in their own right - a subroutine for implementing arbitrarily well a von Neumann measurement, and a subroutine making use of a von Neumann measurement to implement an arbitrary measurement -- including the post measurement state.
-Finally, we showed that measurement implementation can be achieved at finite rate in a block-coding setting -- in order to implement multiple uses of a measurement in parallel, it is sufficient to make use of a finite number of measurements per measurement performed.
+In order to show this general result, we demonstrated two key sub-routines, which are interesting in their own right - a subroutine for implementing arbitrarily well a complete von Neumann measurement, and a subroutine making use of a complete von Neumann measurement to implement an arbitrary measurement -- including the post measurement state.
+Furthermore, we showed that measurement implementation can be achieved at finite rate in a block-coding setting -- in order to implement multiple uses of a measurement in parallel, it is sufficient to make use of a finite number of measurements per measurement performed.
 To show this, we demonstrated how results from classical Shannon theory can be directly harnessed to build measurement implementation protocols.
+Finally, we showed that allowing protocols to further be probabilistic can be beneficial, by exhibiting a simple probabilistic protocol using the trine which outperforms the best deterministic protocol.

+Our results are important from a number of different perspectives.
+First, as a special case of our general results, we can consider the task of measurement purification, where an imperfect measurement is used multiple times in order to implement a high quality complete von Neumann measurement.
+We have shown that even with a few uses, improvements can be made.
+This may be directly relevant for current quantum technologies -- including noisy intermediate scale (NISQ) devices -- and suggests an alternative approach to directly engineering less noisy measurements -- instead to overcome noise through a measurement implementation protocol instead.
+This possibility will be relevant in the situation that entangling unitaries can be performed with relatively high fidelity, whereas measurements are comparatively imperfect.
+In real applications, of course, neither process will be perfect, and it is an important future question to probe this trade-off.